 “First met Erin on the One Burrard project and I was very, very fortunate to be able to purchase 3 units for my family.
 Her enthusiasm is contagious and passion in real estate beams through her infectious smile.
 If she doesn’t have what you want, she will scour the earth to find it for you.
 Sincerest intentions followed up with great punctuality, having Erin on your team will definitely put you on real estate map.”

-As Head of the Pre-Sales Department with SPG, Erin skillfully leads a networking team ( SEERA Networks) of over 900 members.
+As Head of the Pre-Sales Department with Price Emery Real Estate Group, Erin skillfully leads a networking team (SEERA Networks) of over 900 members.
 This powerful leadership role allows Erin to work closely with Vancouver’s top developers to negotiate the best pre-sale investments in the region for her team’s clients.
 With a deep-seated knowledge of the fine art of real estate, coupled with an incomparable drive for getting the job done efficiently– and beyond expectation

 Erin understands the relationship between homebuyers and real estate agents must be based on trust, mutual goals and understanding–this is why Erin always keep your interests first and foremost.